This story was originally published on December 14, 2018

 Anyone can go to smoke school.
 Most attendees are air quality regulators, but some are lawyers, permit writers or industry managers.
 A handful are environmentalists who want to learn how to keep an eye on big polluters in their communities.

 Melanie Meade is one of them.
 She lives in Clairton, less than 20 miles southeast of Pittsburgh along the Monongahela River and home to US Steel’s Clairton Coke Works, the largest in North America.

 “All of the back of the house is a view of Clairton Coke Works all my life.”

 Meade’s two story brick home sits on top of a cliff with a bird’s eye view of the plant and all of it’s smokestacks.

 “From my deck, from my attic window, from my son’s bedroom window, and from my green room — all of the back of the house is a view of Clairton Coke Works all my life,” Meade said.

 The plant bakes coal at high temperatures to make more than 4 million tons of coke a year, a key component in steelmaking.

-Today is a beautiful, clear day and Meade says the stacks aren’t blowing out as much steam or smoke as they do on a hazy or cloudy day.
+Meade says the stacks don’t blow out as much steam or smoke on a clear day as they do on a hazy or cloudy day.